|Journal||Australian Tax Review: Parts & Bound Volumes||31/07/2012||30123125||$2,067.00||Add to cart|

 • Professor Joel Slemrod, School of Business, University of Michigan

 • Tony Slater QC, Ground Floor, Wentworth Chambers, Sydney

-Each of the Editorial Board members brings with them a wealth of experience and knowledge that serves to ensure the journal continues to be the foremost refereed Australian tax journal, providing high quality and in-depth analysis and critique of Australian domestic and international tax law.
+The Editorial Board members bring with them a wealth of experience and knowledge that serves to ensure the journal continues to be the foremost refereed Australian tax journal, providing high quality and in-depth analysis and critique of Australian domestic and international tax law.

-Online, Australian Tax Review features the full Backset to Volume 1 Part 1 from 1971, with links to judgments, legislation and other online publications, while allowing for individual articles to be downloaded in pdf format or received via RSS feed.
+Online, Australian Tax Review features the full Backset to Volume 1 Part 1 from 1971, with links to judgments and other online publications, while allowing for individual articles to be downloaded in pdf format or received via RSS feed.

 There are four Parts and one Bound Volume published each year (receipt of Parts and/or Bound Volumes will depend on your subscription choice).